About the Berggruen Research Center, Peking University

 The Berggruen Research Center, Peking University believes that it is imperative to make full use of intellectual resources from across the world to deeply examine, from an interdisciplinary perspective, how human society has been changed by the development of frontier technologies, as well as to explore the opportunities and challenges that we face in regards to ethics and governance.

 Since its establishment in 2018, the Center has focused on ethical and social discussions related to artificial intelligence, gene editing, and other fields of research.
 In our “AI narratives in China” project, a collaborative with the Leverhulme Centre for the Future of Intelligence, we explore how ancient Chinese classics and folk legends and contemporary science fiction narratives and media jointly exert an impact on contemporary public attitudes towards intelligent technology.
-In our “AI and privacy” project, we cooperate with industry partners to explore the challenges that new technologies such as facial recognition have brought to society, inquiring what the concept of privacy means at a fundamental level.
+In our “Imagining Futures” project, we invite scientists, philosophers, social science experts, writers, and artists to imagine futures and project scenarios of human society over the next thirty years.
+We hope to promote evidence-based and future-oriented philosophical and ethical thinking.
 Co-directors and scholars of the Center have also contributed to the book project Chinese Prospects for the Standardization of Robot Ethics, commissioned by the National Robotics Standardization General Working Group of China.

 The Center hopes to further expand into fields where technology and society intersect, uphold the concept of openness, and encourage the examination of how different social, historical, and cultural backgrounds lead to different conceptions of relational rationality.
 This will allow us to unearth the cultural and social implications that underlie frontier technologies and related ethical topics, from fundamental reflections on the social significance of the ethical foundations of science and technology that arose due to the breakout of COVID-19, to new challenges to social governance created by the development of artificial intelligence, gene editing, and microbial communities.
 We encourage interdisciplinary thinkers to join our projects and together promote these topics of profound contemporary and future significance.